 What the hell is Bothersome Books?

-Quite simply, a banner under which I plan to self-publish my works, starting with my debut novel Welcome to the Fold and long-planned webcomic The Scribe.
-A children’s novel, The Saltwater Spirits, and a book of short stories, will follow.
+Quite simply, a banner under which I plan to self-publish my works, starting with my debut novel Welcome to the Fold.
+A second novel, vegan(Vn), will be released in 2019.

 Bothersome Books grew from the realization that my works would be both more accessible and more marketable under one virtual roof.
 Also, I am far too lazy to design separate sites for each title.

 So, you’re just self-publishing?

 Pretty much, yes.
 Though I myself have worked in publishing, marketing and journalism, and everything that will be published here will have been edited and proofread by several professionals.

 I also run numerous creative writing workshops, and plan to release an annual compilation of short stories comprised of efforts from myself, my friends and acquaintances in the near future.
 These volumes will be considered a non-profit venture, that hopes to spread the work on good fiction, and will be either be available (via Kindle) for free or for a small proceed that will go to charity.